dotnet/arcade-services/src/ProductConstructionService/Readme.md

     - On the Resource page, set the `Target sub-resource` to `cluster`
     - On the Virtual Network page, select the product-construction-service-vntet-int/prod, and the private-endpoints-subnet, leave the rest as default
     - leave the rest of the settings as default

-When we're creating the DNS A records in the private DNS zones, we're kind of guessing which IP address will be assigned to the resource.
-To make sure everything will work:
- - Go to the `pcs-storage-account-queue-private-endpoint` -> DNS Configuration, and copy the assigned IP address.
- - Go to the `privatelink.queue.core.windows.net` Private DNS Zone, and make sure that the `A` record with the storage account name has the same IP address
- - Do the same thing for

 The last part is setting up the pipeline:
  - Make sure all of the resources referenced in the yaml have the correct names